Peanut Butter Breakfast Loaf is quick bread with flavors of coffee and maple, perfect for toasting up at breakfast with jam.

 This month for #BreadBakers, the emphasis is on nut flours.
 I decided to use some of the peanut flour in my pantry which is made by Jif and is a finely textured flour.
 It adds a lot of peanut butter flavor without all the fat associated with peanut butter.

-For a different take on it, I added coffee as a flavoring, and since this made it taste breakfast-like to me, used maple flavoring as well, which made it perfectly suitable for toasting up slices and spreading with homemade jam or jelly.
+For a different take on it, I added coffee as a flavoring, and since this made it taste breakfast-like to me, used maple flavoring as well.
+It’s perfectly suitable for toasting up slices and spreading with homemade jam or jelly.

 Peanut Butter Breakfast Loaf